mariesteinacker/NARX-Hematox/README.md

    This will take around 10 minutes on modern hardware.

 ### Hardware Requirements
-The demonstrator notebook runs on a local pc with 8 cores and 16 GB RAM.
+The demonstrator notebook runs on a standart laptop with an Intel® Core™ i7-1165G7 × 8 and 16 GB RAM in under 8 minutes.

 ### Software Versions Used
    - Python 3.9